Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The best travel eSIM for Thailand is the brand that rides Thailand's strongest local network and publishes clear fair use terms.
+HelloRoam is Simscanner's top-ranked travel eSIM for Thailand on our modelled comparison; Saily is the cheapest plan we tracked, from $2.84.
 Thailand runs three commercial operators, AIS, TrueMove H and dtac, plus state operator NT; dtac sits inside True Corporation after the 2023 True–dtac merger.
 Coverage follows whichever network a brand uses, so check the mapping below.

 The ranking